withastro/docs/CONTRIBUTING.md

 **Pages generated from outside sources**

-Some of our pages are generated from outside sources and maintained in another repo.
+Some of our English-language pages are generated from outside sources and maintained in another repo.
 Currently, these files are `configuration-reference.md` and all those under the `integrations-guides/` directory.

 The page's **Edit this page** button should redirect you to the file that should be changed.
 Alternatively, you can get the correct URL from the file's `githubURL` frontmatter property.